Help! My Dog is Incontinent!

 Be aware that dosage is important.
 Too much apple cider vinegar can make your dog’s urine pH too alkaline, which can cause other issues.
 Also, be sure to buy unpasteurized apple cider vinegar that contains the “mother” or it won’t have the healthy properties you need.

 If you want to learn more about apple cider vinegar check out my article 9 Surprising Health Benefits of Apple Cider Vinegar for dogs.

 Cranberry concentrate (most commonly found in capsule form) can help to sooth UTI symptoms while encouraging healthy urinary tract function and providing healthy bladder support.
 It isn’t known for stopping incontinence, but I wanted to mention it as it’s a staple for urinary tract health.

-Symplex F is a glandular product that supports the adrenal, pituitary, ovary, and thyroid glands.
+Symplex F (this link takes you to a page where you can find a practitioner who sells it) is a glandular product that supports the adrenal, pituitary, ovary, and thyroid glands.
 Although a spayed female’s ovaries are removed, the adrenal glands do secrete estrogen in small amounts, and may also secrete substances that help support and stimulate the urethra muscles.

-As a last resort they tried Simplex-F. Their golden’s incontinence subsided and was almost completely controlled.
-The case study contains a detailed explanation of how Simplex-F helps incontinence.
+As a last resort they tried Symplex-F. Their golden’s incontinence subsided and was almost completely controlled.
+The case study contains a detailed explanation of how Symplex-F helps incontinence.